Forex trading Java / .Net API

 Easy way to build mechanical trading systems in Java or C#

-Java and .Net interfaces to MT4/MT5 Brokers in a legal and robust way.
+Java and .Net interfaces to supported Forex brokers in a legal and robust way.

 Service Providers use it to ...

-- Build WEB platforms for MT4/5 traders across different brokers.
+- Build WEB platforms for Forex traders across different brokers.

 - Establish advanced WEB/mobile interfaces to the Broker's trading servers.

-- Implement highly scalable distributed cloud MetaTrader™ applications.
+- Implement highly scalable distributed cloud trading applications.

-- Develop Java/.Net EAs using their favorite IDE (IntelliJ IDEA, MS VS2010, NetBeans, Eclipse etc)
+- Develop Java/.Net MTS using their favorite IDE (IntelliJ IDEA, MS VS2010, NetBeans, Eclipse etc)

-- Write complex, well structured EAs, MQL does not fit for
+- Write complex, well structured mechanical trading systems, other languages do not fit for

-You can develop Expert Advisors in pure Java or C# programming language, while MQL4 is still available to build custom indicators (if needed).
+You can develop mechanical trading system in pure Java or C# programming language, while other languages are still available to build custom indicators (if needed).

-You can also use NJ4X library to maintain simultaneous connections to multiple MT4/5 brokers from a single/multiple network-distributed Java/.Net application(s), get quotes, do trading, call standard/custom indicators etc.
+You can also use NJ4X™ library to maintain simultaneous connections to multiple of Forex brokers from a single/multiple network-distributed Java/.Net application(s), get quotes, do trading, call standard/custom indicators etc.

-Debugging tools for any language are invaluable - NJ4X allows you to speed up development by spotting errors in your code and potential pitfalls that might happen.
+Debugging tools for any language are invaluable - NJ4X™ allows you to speed up development by spotting errors in your code and potential pitfalls that might happen.

 Trade with different data sources analysed.